Historical Apoplexy · State Legislative Adaptations · Louisiana

 (a) Year 1: Planning, commission establishment, initial site

-(b) Year 2: Phase I parish distribution centers operational,
+(b) Year 2: Phase I parish distribution centers operational.

 Appropriation: to be determined;